FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

     * When used alone it adds a separator.
     * When used with the STAR key, SEP becomes a Backspace key.

-The separator character(s) can be changed by the user by pressing left and right PLUS keys and by stroking a symbol in the punctuation table
+The separator character(s) can be changed by pressing at the same time LEFT PLUS, RIGHT PLUS and STAR keys and by stroking a symbol in the punctuation table

 ![Programmer Steno](images/programmer-steno.png)